Back

 > ...
 Math > Rounding and Decimals > Subtraction with Larger Numbers

-When doing subtraction with numbers that are too large to do in our heads, we have steps, or a pattern to follow, to help us do the subtraction correctly.
+In this lesson, you will learn the steps of subtraction.
+When doing subtraction with numbers that are too large to do in your head, there are steps you can follow to help you do the subtraction correctly.

 Steps for Subtraction